-------------------------------

 11. Final Fantasy I

-I realize I should treat the original Final Fantasy with more respect, but we must look objectively at these games.
+I realize I should treat the original Final Fantasy with more respect, but we must look at these games objectively.
 FFI started it all, bringing RPG's and turn-based battles to the mainstream.
 It started a legacy that would last decades.
-In terms of story, FFI does not attempt to complicate it.
-In the first few seconds of gameplay, the world and the main characters have already concluded that they are in need of the warriors of light to save the world.
+In terms of story, FFI does not attempt to complicate things.
+By the first few seconds of gameplay, the world and its inhabitants have already concluded that they are in need of the warriors of light to save the world.
 It is simple, and the gameplay is also simple.
-The difficulty level is relatively high in comparison to its sequels, but it is only because the game is imbalanced in terms of the availability of recovery items, limited magic usage, excessive random encounters, and sporadic save points.
-It's place near the bottom of the list is only fair as it acted as the beginning blueprint for its amazing sequels.
+The difficulty level is relatively high in comparison to its sequels, but this is only because the game is imbalanced due to its limited availability of recovery items, limited magic usage, excessive random encounters, and sporadic save points.
+Its place near the bottom of the list is only fair as it acted as the beginning blueprint for its amazing sequels.

 10. Final Fantasy III